Case: Solving the puzzle of plant genomes

 Chickpeas

-Genome assembly is the process of taking a large number of relatively short DNA sequences, fragments of 100,000 letters at most, and putting them back together in a computer.
-This creates a representation of the original set of chromosomes (the genome).
-In some plants, we are talking about a billion little fragments.
-Needless to say, this requires a lot of computing power.
+In genome assembly, you take a large number of relatively short DNA sequences, fragments of up to 100,000 letters, and knot them back together in a computer.
+This results in a representation of the original set of chromosomes (the genome).
+Some plants involve a billion tiny fragments (reads).
+So this requires a lot of computing power.

 Jigsaw puzzle

-"Plant genomes often have multiple copies of a chromosome.
-For software, it’s very difficult to work out what belongs together."
+"Plant genes often have multiple copies of a chromosome.
+For software, it is very difficult to figure out what belongs together."

-For many genome projects, that aim to determine the complete genetic information of an organism (i.e. plant or animal), it is important to be able to use the PacBio or Nanopore sequencing technologies.
-“These platforms produce very long DNA reads and are therefore useful in creating high quality de novo assemblies.
-These are assemblies without the use of a reference genome - like a jigsaw puzzle without the box with the picture on it.
-However, these sequencing platforms also require high quality DNA in large amounts as input.
+For many genome projects, aimed at determining the complete genetic information of an organism (e.g. plant or animal), it is important to be able to use PacBio or Nanopore sequencing technologies.
+"These platforms produce very long DNA reads and are therefore useful in making high-quality de novo assemblies.
+De novo means: without a reference genome - like a jigsaw puzzle without the box with the image on it.
+However, these sequencing platforms also require high-quality DNA in large quantities as input.
 This is not always available.
-The DNA can be amplified in the lab but this process introduces so-called chimeric fragments (pieces that don’t belong together get stuck together), hampering the down-stream analyses of the data.”
+DNA can be amplified in the lab, but this process introduces so-called chimeric fragments (pieces that do not belong together stick together), which complicates data analysis. "

 New approach